 In addition to mailing back their voted ballot, voters can also

 go to ANY Vote Center to cast their ballot in person either on

-paper or on the eSlate voting machine.
+paper or use a ballot marking device.
 You can also drop off your

 ballot at ANY Vote Center, Ballot Drop-off Location or any

 participating City/Town Hall in the county.

 When is the first election that San Mateo County will conduct